 Patient Brokering Florida Sets the Regulation Pace for the Nation

 While Florida has one of the worst reputations for addiction treatment in the US, we must realize that Florida is also one of the most popular destinations for treatment and one of the nation’s largest providers of treatment.
-The large underground patient brokering network is national and many other states have the same issues as Florida, however, the spotlight has been on South Florida.
+The large underground patient brokering network is national and many other states have the same issues as Florida.
+However, the spotlight has been on South Florida.
 The work that has been done, and will be done, is setting a precedent to be followed nationally.
-California passed new patient brokering laws on September 27, 2018.
+California drug rehabs are now experiencing new patient brokering laws on September 27, 2018.
 With the heroin epidemic killing more than 150 per day, many other states will be following soon.

 We would love to hear your thoughts on the current situation on new laws affecting the heroin epidemic.
 Leave your comments below.

 We are dedicated to educating Addiction Executives on ethical business practices nationwide, with our events attracting a national audience.
 Our addiction conferences EMP series events have educated Florida Executives with 14 events on ethical business and marketing solutions.
-We are now bringing this addiction conferences series to Costa Mesa, California on 1/22/19.
+Our next addiction conferences and behavioral health events will be in Riveria Beach Florida on 4/30/19.
 If your organization is dedicated to ethical business practices and you want to educate your peers, we would like to speak with you about participating in our addiction conference.
-Our conferences have helped us build up one the largest addiction professional audiences in the nation.
-These conferences have assisted us in being educated by successful thought leaders in addiction treatment marketing.
+Our conferences have helped us build up one of the largest addiction professional audiences in the nation.
+These conferences have assisted us in being educated by successful thought leaders in drug rehab SEO marketing.

 Addiction Professional Groups Fighting Against Patient Brokering